-1.5 A, 260 kHz, Low Voltage Buck Regulator with Synchronization Capability
+1.5 A, 260 kHz and 520 kHz, Low Voltage Buck Regulators with External Bias or Synchronization Capability

-The NCV51411 is a 1.5 A buck regulator IC operating at a fixed-frequency of 260 kHz.
-The device uses the $V^{2 \text{ m}}$ control architecture to provide unmatched transient response, the best overall regulation and the simplest loop compensation for today's high-speed logic.
-The NCV51411 accommodates input voltages from 4.5 V to 40 V and contains synchronization circuitry.
+The CS5141X products are 1.5 A buck regulator ICs.
+These devices are fixed-frequency operating at 260 kHz and 520 kHz.
+The regulators use the $V^{2\text{TM}}$ control architecture to provide unmatched transient response, the best overall regulation and the simplest loop compensation for today's high-speed logic.
+These products accommodate input voltages from 4.5 V to 40 V.